cyrus-and/cyrus-and.github.io/advisories/_posts/2019-03-19-squirrelmail-1.4.22-stored-xss-in-received-emails.md

     .match(/.*smtoken=([^&]+).*/)[1];
 ```

-The administrator may decide to enable a per-action token generation instead[^no_single_token], in this case a token can be obtained with:
+The administrator may decide to enable a per-action token generation instead[^no-single-token], in this case a token can be obtained with:

 ```js
 document.querySelector('input[name="smtoken"]').value;